Apps For Artists

 I use it on a daily basis as a content planner for my blog, a household management tool, and an organizational tool and project planner for my studio.

 You can assign due dates to projects, color codes, archive items, and set reminders.
 It’s a very pretty way to organize your life.

 This is probably one of the most useful apps for artists.
 There are both paid and free versions of the app.

 If you would like some tips on organizing your studio, read my post on How Artists Can Stay Organized.

-A spreadsheet program that is a very useful app for artists to keep track of expenses and revenue for your art business.
+Microsoft Excel is spreadsheet program that is a very useful program for artists to keep track of expenses and revenue for your art business.